asmaamirkhan/DeepLearningNotes/0-NNConcepts/4-PracticalAspects.md

 > The model **sees** this data, but **never learns** from this 👨‍🚀

 ### 🧐 Test Set
 The sample of data used to provide an unbiased evaluation of a final model fit on the training dataset.
-It provides the gold standard used to evaluate the model.
+It provides the gold standard used to evaluate the model 🌟.

 **Implementation Note:** Test set should contain carefully sampled data that spans the various classes that the model would face, when used in the real world 🚩🚩🚩❗❗❗